hako-mikan/sd-webui-regional-prompter/README.md

 日本語解説は[後半](概要)です。

 # Overview
 Latent couple extention performs U-Net calculations on a per-prompt basis, but this extension performs per-prompt calculations inside U-Net.
-See [here](https://note.com/gcem156/n/nb3d516e376d7) for details.Thanks to furusu for initiating the idea.
+See [here(Japanese)](https://note.com/gcem156/n/nb3d516e376d7) for details.Thanks to furusu for initiating the idea.
+Additional, Latent mode also support.

 ## Usage
 This section explains how to use the following image, explaining how to create the following image.